RobynLlama/AtlyssBIETemplate/README.md

-# BepInExModTemplate for Obenseuer
+# BepInExModTemplate for Atlyss

-This repo is a series of files designed to get you modding Obenseuer as quickly and easily as possible!
+This repo is a series of files designed to get you modding Atlyss as quickly and easily as possible!

 - [Installing (Nuget)](#installing-nuget)
 - [Installing (Manually)](#installing-manually)